Tag Archive for: student project

 Do you have any new projects?

-Julie Bay, a first-year orthoptics student, will be heading to Kenya on a humanitarian mission from October 30 to November 14, 2021.
+Julie Bay, a first-year orthoptics student, will be leaving for a humanitarian mission in Kenya from October 30 to November 14, 2021.
 The goal of this mission is to provide free vision screenings for children in schools in Taïta.

 A project by the Eye Need View association

-Eye Need View is a nonprofit organization established in 2014 by three orthoptists.
+Eye Need View is a nonprofit organization established in 2014 by three orthoptists under the French Law of 1901.
 Its mission is to organize vision screening, refraction, and training initiatives in the field of eye health in developing countries.

 The School of Medicine, represented by Julie Bay

-And this year, a first-year orthoptics student at the Montpellier-Nîmes Faculty of Medicine was selected for this assignment.
-She was chosen after submitting her resume and cover letter, and she will represent the Faculty and the University of Montpellier throughout the assignment.
+And this year, a first-year orthoptics student at the Montpellier-Nîmes School of Medicine was selected for this assignment.
+She was recruited after submitting her resume and cover letter, and she will represent the School and the University of Montpellier throughout this assignment.
 We had the opportunity to meet her:

-Hi Julie, could you tell us a little bit about yourself?
+Hi Julie, can you tell us a little bit about yourself?

 My name is Julie Bay, I’m 29 years old, and I’m originally from Réunion Island.
-After earning my associate’s degree in optometry and gaining several years of professional experience in the field, I decided to switch careers and become an orthoptist.
+After earning my BTS in Optometry and gaining several years of professional experience in that field, I decided to change careers and become an orthoptist.
 I am currently a student at the Montpellier-Nîmes School of Medicine.

 How did you hear about the Eye Need View project?

-With a strong interest in the field of vision health and humanitarian work, I regularly kept up with the latest news on these topics.
-One day, I saw the call for proposals from the FFEO (French Federation of Orthoptic Students) regarding the Eye Need View mission, and I decided to apply because the project perfectly matched my expectations.
+As I have a strong interest in the field of vision health and humanitarian work, I regularly kept up with the latest news on these topics.
+One day, I saw the call for proposals from the FFEO (French Federation of Orthoptics Students) regarding the Eye Need View mission, and I decided to apply because this project perfectly matched my expectations.

 Why did you want to take part in this humanitarian mission?

 First of all, humanitarian work has always appealed to me; I’ve always been committed to using my skills to help others.
 The people around me have always encouraged me to get involved in charitable causes.
-Even back in Réunion, I was part of an organization with my family that helped disadvantaged people.
+Even back in Réunion, I was part of an organization—along with my family—that helped underprivileged people.
 What’s great about this project is that it allows me to combine my work with my desire to help others.
-I’ve already carried out humanitarian screening missions in Paris with Vision For Life for disadvantaged people.
+I’ve already carried out humanitarian screening missions in Paris with Vision For Life for underprivileged people.
 This helps me grow both personally and professionally.

-People aren’t always aware of this, but 10% of children have a vision problem by age 6 and aren’t receiving treatment.
+People don’t always realize this, but 10% of children have a vision problem by age 6 and are not receiving treatment.
 Vision problems have a significant impact on children, particularly when it comes to learning.
 That’s why this mission is so important to me.

-Finally, we will set up an online fundraiser to raise the remaining funds needed.
+Finally, we're going to set up an online fundraiser to raise the remaining funds we need.

 The goal during the two-week mission is to screen 2,500 children in schools in the village of Taïta, in southern Kenya.
 To make this possible, the mission is divided into several stages: